Deployment

 - 500GB of storage space

-We recommend installing Debian because it’s the operating system we’re familiar with, and we can guide you through all the installation, maintenance, and debugging steps.
+We recommend installing Debian, as it’s the operating system we’re most familiar with.
+We can guide you through the entire process, from installation to maintenance and debugging.

 Your server must have a public IP address as well as a domain name.